Attendance and Punctuality

 - Please book dental or medical appointments out of school hours.

-- Contact the Learning Mentor for advice and support on improving attendance.
+- Contact the Attendance Officer for advice and support on improving attendance.

 Regular attendance at school is essential to ensure uninterrupted progress and to enable children to fulfil their potential.
 The Department for Education has published data on their website that clearly shows the link between attendance and attainment.
 It also highlights the impact on a child education if attendance is not consistently above 95% throughout their schooling.